 Notice Patanjali does not suggest we take the opposite stance with non-virtue.
 Equanimity is more apt to cultivate peace than reviling or detesting non-virtuous behavior.
 Often, there’s not much we can do about someone else’s bad behavior, but we can try to keep it from affecting us.

-This is not to say we should be indifferent to behavior that harms others, just that we need to keep our emotions in check.
+This is not to say we should be indifferent to behavior that harms others, just that we need to check our emotions.
 We can speak up and speak out against violence, injustice and other non-virtuous behavior without hatred or counterproductive behavior.
-Aggression usually does little more than fuel flames.
+Aggression usually does no more than fuel flames.

 Tools for Keeping Hold of the Keys to Happiness

 The goal with all these tips on how to deal with people is “undisturbed calmness.”
-In fact, calmness is the goal of everything we practice as yogis.
+In fact, calmness is the goal of almost everything we practice as yogis.

 In the next few verses, Patanjali offers tools for maintaining a calm mind through breathing and meditation techniques.
-While we tend to emphasize the physical practice of yoga, keep in mind the purpose of that practice.
-It is to prepare the body for mastery of the breath and for stillness—for meditation.
+While we tend to emphasize the physical practice of yoga, keep in mind the purpose of the practice is to prepare the body for mastery of the breath and the stillness of meditation.

 Are you maintaining a calm mind?
 If not, it may be time to return to the breath or to sit in meditation.
-Or perhaps look at your relationships and see if you are relating to people in a way that disturbs your mind.
+Or maybe look at your relationships and see if you are relating to people in a way that disturbs your mind.